56quarters/modgrot/README.md

 ## Why?

-Everyone knows that you need to be running inside the kernel to go fast.
+Gotta go fast.

 ## Setup

-If you want kernel mode `modgrot` features locally, the steps below are good start to build and load the module.
+Follow the steps below to build and load `modgrot`.

-**WARNING** Loading kernel modules has the potential to crash your machine and I'm not very good at writing C. You have been warned!
+**WARNING** Loading kernel modules has the potential to crash your machine and I'm not very good at writing C. You have been warned!!!

-### Get modgrot
+### Get modgrot source

 ```
 git clone git@github.com:56quarters/modgrot.git && cd modgrot